+- A. Inspections

+- B. Internal Affairs Investigations

+- C. Education and Training

-- A. InspectionsB.
-Internal Affairs InvestigationsC.
-Education & TrainingD.
-Accreditation Section - E. Policy Analyst
+- D. Accreditation Section

+- E. Policy Analyst

-The professional standards commander reports to the chief of police and is responsible for investigating all complaints against University of Maryland, Baltimore Police Force employees and conducts inspections of all internal systems and personnel.
-The commander is also responsible for accreditation and policy writing.
+The professional standards commander reports to the chief of police, is responsible for investigating all complaints against UMBPD employees, and conducts inspections of all internal systems and personnel.
+The commander also is responsible for accreditation and policy writing.

-4.07 Allied Police Support
+6.07 Allied Police Support

-Concurrent jurisdiction for law enforcement responsibilities between the University of Maryland, Baltimore Police Force and the Baltimore Police Department has existed since 1984.
+Concurrent jurisdiction for law enforcement responsibilities between UMBPD and the Baltimore Police Department has existed since 1984.
 This clarifies police responses to emergencies, investigation of certain crimes, and jurisdictional boundaries.
-Due to the sophisticated investigative resources required to properly investigate certain crimes, the UMBPF will partner with allied police agencies on incidents of mutual concern.
+Due to the sophisticated investigative resources required to properly investigate certain crimes, UMBPD will partner with allied police agencies on incidents of mutual concern.